zippyy/wedding-website/content/section/dress.md

 title: "Dress"
 ---

-The dress code is formal.
+The dress code is Cocktail.
 Ties are not required.
-Coat, no tie.
 Inspo pictures coming soon!

 <br>

-There will be an afterparty gathering at Boomers inside Boomtown Casino.